-Segment information is presented on the same basis as that used for internal reporting purposes by the Chief Operating Decision Maker, who is responsible for allocating resources and assessing performance of the operating segments.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
+The chief operating decision maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors of the Company that makes strategic decisions.
 On the basis of its internal reporting structure, the Company considers itself to be a single reportable segment.
 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses.
 The financial information has been prepared on the basis of single reportable segment i.e. "Engineering".